ERR_NAME_NOT_RESOLVED Error in Chrome occurs whenever the DNS Server is unable to resolve or match the IP Address of a website to its domain name.

 - ipconfig /registerdns

-Once the above Commands are executed, type Exit and press the enter key to close the Command Prompt window.
+Once above Commands are executed, close the Command Prompt window and Restart your computer.

-If you are unable to fix the problem using above methods, it is likely that the DNS servers of your service provider are busy, down or experiencing problems.
+If you are unable to fix the problem using above methods, it is likely that the problem is due to the DNS Servers of your service provider being over crowded, busy, down or going through problems.

-On the properties screen, select Internet Protocol Version 4 (TCP/IPv4) and click on the Properties button.
+On WiFi/Ethernet Properties screen, select Internet Protocol Version 4 (TCP/IPv4) and click on Properties.

-Click on OK to save the new DNS Server settings.
+Click on OK to save the new DNS Server settings on your computer.